Header Schemes

 LATEST NEWS AND EVENTS FROM THE SCHOOL OF ENGINEERING

-120 students take part in a new edition of the University of Navarra's Talento Deportivo (Sports Talent) programme
+120 students participate in a new edition of the Sports Talent program at the University of Navarra

-The aim is to enable students to combine their studies with professional sports practice.
+The goal is to enable students to combine their studies with professional sports practice.

 Image description

-The Vice-Rector for Students, Tomás Gómez-Acebo, with the participants in the Talento Deportivo programme.
+The Alumni Vice President , Tomás Gómez-Acebo, with the participants in the Sports Talent program.

 PHOTO: Manuel Castells